A lyrical novel about family and relationships from the Sunday Times Audible Short Story Award winner

 Taut with words unsaid and fights unhad, and the endings are all that endings should be - Metro

 McLaughlin has a flair for making her stories crystallise around a striking image - Sunday Times

 Her near-faultless debut collection . . . deals primarily with psychological alienation, and the desolate upheaval of humans in crisis - Guardian

-Danielle McLaughlin's stories have appeared in publications including the New Yorker, the Stinging Fly and the Irish Times, as well as various anthologies.
-She has won the Willesden Short Story Prize, the Merriman Short Story Competition in memory of Maeve Binchy and the Dromineer Literary Festival short story competition.
-Dinosaurs on Other Planets is her first collection.
+Danielle McLaughlin is the author of the short story collection Dinosaurs on Other Planets.
+Her stories have appeared in the New Yorker, Irish Times, the Stinging Fly, and various anthologies.
+She has won the Windham Campbell Prize, the Sunday Times Audible Short Story Award, the William Trevor/Elizabeth Bowen International Short Story Competition, the Willesden Short Story Prize, the Merriman Short Story Competition in memory of Maeve Binchy, and the Dromineer Literary Festival short story competition.
+The Art of Falling is her first novel.